 But, despite being full of effervescent earworms, what really sells the record is the girls’ personalities.
 None of them are great singers, but they sell it.
 You believe it.
-You can manufacture the band, but you can’t manufacture how they gel together, and the chemistry is undeniable.
-There is a pure joy in it, the kind that all the greatest pop music is infused with, right back to Frankie Lymon’s exuberant Why Do Fools Fall In Love, which set the template for pop as we know it.
+You can put a group together, but you can’t manufacture how they gel together, and the chemistry is undeniable.
+There is a pure joy in it, the kind that all the greatest pop music is infused with, right back to Frankie Lymon setting the template for pop as we know it with the exuberant Why Do Fools Fall In Love.
 In fact, it’s a joy that has been absent in much of modern pop for the last few years, and the first thing that jumped out at me when revisiting them.

 All of this is why they couldn’t survive without Geri.

 When Ginger left the Spice Girls, the illusion was broken.
 They were sold to their fans as a gang – it’s right there in the lyrics to Wannabe; “Friendship never ends”.
 It was supposed to be forever.
-You take us all, or you don’t take any of us.
 Geri’s exit in the middle of the 1998 Spiceworld tour changed that.
-They remained successful as a four piece, but significantly less so – Forever, the sole album in this formation missed the top of the UK chart and just about scraped into the US Top 40, peaking at number 39.
+They remained successful as a four piece, but significantly less so.
+Forever, the sole album in this formation missed the top of the UK chart and just about scraped into the US Top 40, peaking at number 39.

-Although only four of the Spice Girls are coming together for this tour, which would be a bad omen if the disappointment of Forever is to be believed, enough time has passed for that illusion to not matter anymore.
+Only four of the Spice Girls are coming together for this tour.
+This could be a bad omen if the disappointment of Forever is to be believed.
+But enough time has passed for that illusion to not matter anymore.
 Their fans are older now, and have a more realistic view of life.

 Maybe they were wrong to say “friendship never ends”, but there’s nothing wrong with revisiting a time when we all believed it to be true, and there will be millions of 20-and-30-something women heading out to stadiums across the country next summer to say thank you for giving them the self-esteem they needed.